Storage

 \[prev\_level = 0\]

-2. The first operational period in subsequent representative periods in any strategic period (given by $typeof(t_{prev}) = nothing$).
+2. The first operational period in subsequent representative periods in any investment period (given by $typeof(t_{prev}) = nothing$).
 The previous level is again dependent on the chosen storage behavior.
 The default approach calculates it as:

 \[\begin{aligned} prev\_level = & \texttt{stor\_level}[n, first(t_{rp,prev})] - \\ & \texttt{stor\_level\_Δ\_op}[n, first(t_{rp,prev})] \times duration(first(t_{rp,prev})) + \\ & \texttt{stor\_level\_Δ\_rp}[n, t_{rp,prev}] \end{aligned}\]